utshomax/postman-docs/src/pages/docs/postman-flows/gs/flows-usage.md

 You can use the [Resource usage dashboard](https://go.postman.co/usage) to track the number of steps that have been consumed against your plan's monthly maximum.
 If you're on the Professional plan, you can also enable overages if needed.

-> To learn more about the resources included with your Postman plan and what happens when you reach your usage limits, go to [About resource usage](/docs/administration/resource-usage/).<!--TODO: Update About resource usage re: flows -->
+> To learn more about the resources included with your Postman plan and what happens when you reach your usage limits, go to [About resource usage](/docs/administration/resource-usage/).

 ## Contents